dnkmmr69420/systemwide-gentoo-prefix-documentation/README.md

 sudo useradd -m -d /var/lib/gentoo gentoo
 ```

+Only use the gentoo user for installing portage packages system wide.
+Never put personal files on the gentoo home directory.

 2. set a password for the user gentoo. if user is not detected open up a new tab on the terminal